Originally published on 18 July 2018

 Znet reports that regulators are gaining more confidence in enacting GDPR, which means they are likely to start using more of the powers available to them, including fines closer to the maximum amount allowed.
 The website Enforcement Tracker shows just how many fines have been issued so far, where they were issued and for how much.
 The cumulative sum of fines issued since May 2018 doubled from €2,000,000,000 in August 2022 to over €4,000,000,000 in August 2023.

 How Much Could My Small Business Be Fined for a GDPR Breach?

 With figures going up, what kind of small business GDPR fine could you be facing in the event of a GDPR breach?

 Even with numbers rising, the maximum fine of €20 million or 4% of annual global turnover is unlikely to be your final figure.
 GDPR.EU reports on a survey carried out using data from 91 GDPR fines, citing €66,000 as the average.
 With the small businesses identified as examples in this blog typically facing £60,000 to £80,000 fines, this figure appears to give us a good representation of the GDPR fines you could face.

-So, while GDPR might not be new, it’s never been more important to avoid GDPR breaches.
-The potential cost of a breach to your small business is ramping up, and as the short history of GDPR shows, you are far from safe.
+So, while GDPR fines in the UK might not be new – we’re now over five years into the regulations – it’s never been more important to avoid GDPR breaches.
+The potential cost of a breach and a GDPR fine to your small business is ramping up, and as the short history of the regulations shows, you are far from safe.

 “…For those who do not take this responsibility seriously or those who break the law, we will act swiftly and effectively.
 We are using the intelligence we have gained – from more than 40,000 data protection complaints since May 25 2018 and over 14,000 personal data breaches reported to us, as well as intelligence from other regulators and investigations we have instigated — to take robust action.”